-Gusto lets you choose the plan that’s right for your business with three tiers of plans, plus a Contractor plan for 1099 employees, and a beta Basic plan for companies that are just starting out.
+Gusto lets you choose the plan that’s right for your business with three tiers of plans, plus a Contractor plan for 1099 employees.
 Above is a snapshot of each plan’s starting base price, as well as the per-month, per-employee rates that come with each of them.

 It can get tough to keep track of which features come with which Gusto plans at a glance.
-Let’s dig a little deeper to see which tools and services set each of these plans apart from each other:
+Let’s dig a little deeper to see which tools and services set these plans apart from each other.

-Gusto’s Core plan is perfect for up-and-coming companies who need to automate internal processes like payroll and HR management, since it grants access to the Payroll on Autopilot® feature.
-The Core plan also offers unlimited payroll services backed up by a customer support team with whom you can chat, mail, and call daily.
-This plan starts at $39 per month with no extra add-ons and begins with a $6 per-person monthly fee.
+Gusto’s Simple plan is perfect for up-and-coming companies that need to automate internal processes like payroll and HR management since it grants access to the Payroll on Autopilot feature.
+The Simple plan also offers unlimited payroll services backed up by a customer support team with whom you can chat, mail, and call daily.
+This plan starts at $40 per month + $6 per-person monthly fee.

 - Employee onboarding tools and forms

-- Cheapest plan with access to the Gusto Wallet mobile app
+- Access to the Gusto Wallet mobile app

 - Automatic tax-filing options